tianyue58/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to sort the application list by a field.
-The fields can be the company name, internship position, application deadline, application priority and the interview date and time.
 2. InternSHIP shows the application list in sorted order.

     Use case ends.